 Start by lengthening your passwords into passphrases (a string of three or four random words, or a whacky sentence), ensuring they are unique for each account, and insisting your staff do the same.
-And, if you’re not confident about remembering a swathe of passwords off the top of your head, consider whether a password manager tool is suitable for you.
+If you’re not confident about remembering a swathe of passwords off the top of your head, The Australian Cyber Security Centre suggests a password manager in their recommendations around passphrases.

 These tools can help you generate and store passwords for your less critical services – just make sure you’re not storing passwords for critical accounts such as internet banking, and that your password manager is itself protected with a long, unique passphrase you’ve committed to memory.

 Another layer of security that all businesses should consider implementing, which offers exponential protection on top of a long password alone, is multi-factor authentication.
 Multi-factor authentication is an extra step during login that requires you to supply an additional piece of information, such as a random code sent by SMS or generated on your phone, to complete the login process.

 This security feature is available on many popular services, and is so effective that the Australian Cyber Security Centre considers multi-factor authentication as one of its ‘Essential 8 Strategies to Mitigate Cyber Security Incidents’.

 As part of this process, it might also pay to do a stocktake of the access your staff have to your company network and the applications that run on it, to check that this access is still appropriate for their current role and that someone who has left your organisation hasn’t retained access.